creativescala/creative-scala/src/pages/recursion/match.md

 and write our own?
 Let's break it down.

-The very first to say is that `match` is indeed an expression, which means it evaluates to a value.
+The very first thing to say is that `match` is indeed an expression, which means it evaluates to a value.
 If it didn't, the `boxes` method would not work!